Bringing Cochrane reviews to Polish professionals and consumers

 Description

 Background: Improving health literacy and increasing the use of reliable health information may reduce vulnerability to unreliable health-related information.
-Health professionals may help in translating the knowledge to non-professionals but often they find it challenging.
+Health professionals may help in translating the knowledge to nonprofessionals, but they often find it challenging.

-Objectives: to show our experiences and pathway of knowledge translation (KT) actions for consumers.
+Objectives: To show our experiences and pathway of knowledge translation (KT) actions for consumers.